 The Rating: A

 It was hard not to love this book.
 Some Arthurian elements were strong, though some were lacking, but over all it delivered a wonderful experience for a reasonable price.
 In addition, if our only complaint was with Usifi’s awkward name (yes, it is awkward), this story comes in strong with an A rating, we recommend it to anyone who loves a good YA fantasy and we look forward to future installments in the series.

-Do you want to read Trial By Fire?
+Do you want to read Trial by Fire (The New Earth Trilogy Book 1)?
 You can find it on Amazon.